UPDATED FEB 7, 2020

 Whether you’re looking for a name-brand, boutique cycling experience, a born-and-raised local favorite that does their own dang thing, or rising independents who get all the butts on bikes, the New York City indoor cycling scene is popping.
 Check the hottest below.

 Beyoncé, Anderson Cooper, Katie Holmes, Nicole Kidman, Lucy Hale, Michelle Obama, and John Kerry… it’s easier to ask who’s not cycling with Soul than to ask who is.
 If you somehow haven’t heard of SoulCycle, with 21 studios in NYC and the surrounding neighborhoods, it’s time to slip on some cycling shoes to hit up the cycling cardio party that riders say has changed their lives.
 With a workout that is as soulful as it is efficient and enjoyable, pedal hard in a dark room romantically lit by sweater-scented candles and prepare to feel empowered.
 Still not convinced?
 Didn’t we mention the possibility of celebrity sightings?

-The cycling classes of this Williamsburg joint take place in the basement, which they call “bassment” (which, basically, paints the picture of this rhythmic ride).
+The cycling classes at this Williamsburg joint take place in the basement, which they call “bassment” (which, basically, paints the picture of this rhythmic ride).
 This dance-based workout will keep you bouncing and pedaling the whole time.
 The biggest differences between SYNCSTUDIO and the other classes on the list is that you’ll be out of the saddle the entire time (standing), and you have the option to wear sneakers or clip-ins.
 Plus, SYNCSTUDIO is one of the only studios in the city that hosts cycling and yoga classes under the same roof — say “goodbye” to tight cycling hips.
 With day passes as opposed to individual class passes, this is an excellent spot for people who make a habit out of two-a-days.